jayjay-w/kopete/proposal.md

 I will prepare for the mid term evaluation, by ensuring that the code written before this period is up to spec and working as intended.

-### 29th June - 5th July
-##### Break
-I will take a short break to go to school to apply for my internship.
-This internship will start in October, so it will not affect my Google Summer of Code work in any way.

 ### Weeks 6 (6th July - 11th July)
-##### Chat browser
+##### Chat browser and improved database communication
 I will implement a GUI for browsing of chats stored in the database.
+I also plan to move all of the database code to a different thread to avoid blocking of the UI thread,

 ###Week 7 (12th July - 19th July)
 ##### Import and Export